• Twitter

 What is NCUIH’s cancellation, refund, and change policy?

-Conference registration can be canceled approximately six weeks before the conference and is refundable minus credit card fees.
-Cancellations after this time will not be refunded, but registration may be transferred to another individual.
-Specific dates will be available closer to the event.
+Conference registration can be canceled on or before March 16 and is refundable minus credit card fees.
+Cancellations after March 16 will not be refunded, but registration may be transferred to another individual.
 Email conference@ncuih.org to cancel or transfer registration.

 Hotel and Conference Venue